Also known as great pompano.

-- Grayish-blue-green on top of head and along the back
+- Gray to blue-green on top of head and along the back

-- Deep body, with four narrow bars high on the sides, and traces of a fifth fin nearer the tail
+- Deep body; four narrow bars on the sides, traces of a fifth near the tail

-Palometa are most common in clear water along sandy beaches and bays, and occasionally found over reefs.
-They are most common in south Florida.
+Clear water along sandy beaches and bays, and occasionally found over reefs.
+Most common in south Florida.

 State Record: This species is not currently eligible for a state record.